vicente-valls/pingpongfy-doc/README.md

 # pingpongfy-doc

 ## Introduction
 PingPongfy is an open source project to manage your ping pong tables at work.
-Isn't annoying to waste time while waiting for your turn to play?
+Isn't a waste time waiting for your turn to play?
 With Pingpongfy not only you will know in real-time the state of the table but also you will get notifications when important events happen on the table (table is free, another person join table to play...).
 Pingpongfy is **in development** right now.

 ### Product features
 * Real time status of the pingpong table: it shows who is playing right now.